PubInv/unscrew-propeller/README.md

 ![Screen Shot 2023-01-29 at 5 56 25 PM](https://user-images.githubusercontent.com/5296671/215363424-7c9254d9-e2df-47a0-98e2-966799cd4397.png)

+# Possibility of use as a Turbine

+Christina Cole @Christinacole suggested something I had not thought of---the possibility that this could be reversed to create a generator.
+This is strange because it is not clear which way it would spin.
+I thank her for this idea and it is definitely worth exploring.

 # A Risk

 It is just barely possible, but unlikely that the propulsion observed only occured because it was tested in a closed vessel